-Persons at any level of training who use social media (e.g., Instagram, Snapchat, Facebook, Twitter, etc.) and other forms of electronic communication should be mindful of how these communications may be perceived by clients, colleagues, faculty, and others.
-Trainees should make every effort to minimize material that may be deemed inappropriate for a mental health professional in a training program.
-To this end, it is recommended that all trainees set their security settings to "private" and consider limiting the amount of personal information posted on these sites.
-Trainees should never include clients as part of their social network or include any information that might lead to the identification of a client or compromise client confidentiality in any way.
+Members of the training program (both trainees and faculty) who use social media (e.g., Instagram, Snapchat, Facebook, Twitter, etc.) and other forms of electronic communication should be mindful of how these communications may be perceived by patients, colleagues, training faculty and others.
+Trainees and faculty should make every effort to minimize material that may be deemed inappropriate for a mental health professional in a training program, including derogatory comments about the employer, inappropriate language, etc. In these mediums, all trainees and faculty are expected to abide by professional guidelines (e.g., APA, NASW, etc.) related to ethics and conduct.

-If a trainee reports doing or is depicted on a social media site or in an email as doing, something unethical or illegal, that information may be used by the training program to determine probation or possibly termination.
-In addition, greetings on voicemail services and answering machines used for professional purposes should be thoughtfully constructed as directed by supervisors.
+To this end, it is recommended that all members of the training program set their security settings to "private" and consider limiting the amount of personal information posted on these sites.
+Patients should never be included as part of one's social network, and any information that might lead to the identification of a patient or compromise patient confidentiality in any way is prohibited.
+If a trainee is reported doing or is depicted on a social media site or in an email as doing something unethical or illegal, that information may be used by the training program to determine corrective action, up to and including termination.
+Greetings on voicemail services and answering machines used for professional purposes should be thoughtfully constructed as directed by supervisors."